War

 "Luckily, John McCain made it clear he wouldn't have let this war pass us by.
 If McCain was in charge we'd be attacking Russia right now, and maybe China, Iran, and Italy just to be safe.
 That's because he knows the only way to get America back into fighting shape is to keep America fighting.
 Then, we'll be so busy battling that we won't have time to worry about anything else, and those problems will go away.
 It's a solution that's beautiful in its simplicity.
 McCain's proven he's the only candidate who has his priorities straight.
 We may not have enough jobs, gasoline, or medicine to go around, but under President McCain there'll be war enough for everybody !

 Although the Ballistic Missiles (star wars) weren't really working, the Bushies were keen to deploy it in Eastern Europe.
-Putin went ballistic, and now we are seeing Russion military preparations with Venezuela, and the Russians have helped Iran to bring their nuclear reactor on-line.
+Putin went ballistic, and now we are seeing Russian military preparations with Venezuela, and the Russians have helped Iran to bring their nuclear reactor on-line.

 We were promised 'endless war' and election of Republicans will pretty much guarantee it.
 We now have two chances to engage in a new world war, one from the Middle East, and another with Russia.
 China, as it grows economically stronger, could have potential also.